Dock Cleats: The Ultimate Guide to Keep Your Boat Secure and Close at Hand

 A distant cousin of the pull-up dock cleat, the flip-up cleat lacks the same disadvantages.
 Instead, it offers the benefit of staying out of the way when not needed.

-This type of boat dock cleat is more affordable and don't require the awkward hole cut into your boat.
+This type of boat dock cleat is more affordable and doesn't require the awkward hole cut into your boat.
 You still have to reach up from below to attach nuts to bolts, but it's a solid great design.

 In addition to docks, they're popular on bass boats due to their design.